arcticlimer/blog/notes/FSharp/fable_react_interop_guide.md

 using existing web solutions in the Javascript ecossystem.
 It also allows one to export libraries that can be called from Javascript code.

-As seem in the "[Call JS from Fable](https://fable.io/docs/communicate/js-from-fable.html)", there are multiple ways of importing generic JS objects into our project, this document will use `ImportAttribute` to import objects.
+As seen in "[Call JS from Fable](https://fable.io/docs/communicate/js-from-fable.html)", there are multiple ways of importing generic JS objects into our project, this document will use `ImportAttribute` to import objects.